A Step-by-Step Guide to a Smart Financial Purchase

 If your quiz results indicate you are not yet ready to buy, don't despair.
 It just means the timing may not be right.
 You may not be emotionally ready to purchase.
 Perhaps your job isn't secure or a relocation is on the horizon.
 Or, you might need to work on putting your finances in order to increase your chances of obtaining a loan approval.

 It's much better to wait rather than to snatch up a home impulsively.
 You can save yourself potential headaches and heartaches.
 You certainly want to avoid unnecessarily exposing yourself to losing money on a house or facing foreclosure if you are unable to make your mortgage payments after you close.

 If your finances are in need of improvement, consider your options for resolving your debt or improving your credit score.
+If you're a recent college graduate, you may also want to weigh certain factors such as your DTI ratio, among other considerations.
 This guide about how to qualify for a mortgage after a short sale, bankruptcy or foreclosure may be useful to you.
 You may not have a bankruptcy or foreclosure in your past, but the tips, tricks and techniques on this page can also help people who have few mishaps appearing on their credit history.

 About the Author